 - Use a strong support surface.

-Make sure that the fountain is placed on a surface that can hold at least 85 pounds.
-The fountain itself is relatively light, but chocolate, fresh fruit, skewers and plates can make the display quite heavy.
+Make sure that the fountain’s surface is sturdy enough to hold up to 85 pounds.
+The fountain itself is relatively light, but fresh fruit, skewers, and trays can make things heavy.

 - Level the fountain.

 Make sure the fountain is sitting level, or it may not operate properly and will flow unevenly.